siyoell12/wump-auto/README.md

 ## Key Features

-- Login system using username and PIN from the `users.json` file
 - Automatically processes multiple tokens from the `tokens.txt` file
 - Randomizes User-Agent to avoid bot detection
 - Supports completing `social_follow` and `referral` task types